SAP-samples/teched2022-DA281/exercises/dd3/README.md

 ### **Overview of Replication Flow core functionality**

 Therefore, replication flows provisioned via the so called "Replication Management Service (RMS)" have been made available to simplify the realization of data replication use cases in SAP Data Intelligence Cloud.
-Whereas RMS includes the whole data replication service incl. its dependent components, a "Replication Flow" is the name of the artefact that a user is creating & maintaining inside the SAP Data Intelligence Cloud Modeler application.
+Whereas RMS includes the whole data replication service incl. its dependent components, a "Replication Flow" is the name of the artefact that a user creates & maintaines inside the SAP Data Intelligence Cloud Modeler application.
 The main capabilities and functional foundation are visualized in the following illustration:
 <br><br>
 ![](images/3-002.JPG)
 <br>